 News and Events

 - In 2015, PHRGE Senior Fellow Gillian MacNaughton embarked on a project sponsored by the World Health Organization to examine the role that human rights discourse and analysis played in Vermont’s efforts to enact a universal, publicly funded health care system.
-The research team also included Fiona Haigh of the Centre for Health Equity Training, Research and Evaluation, Courtney Sprague and Kostas Koutsioumpas of the University of Massachusetts and PHRGE Research Fellow Mariah McGill ’09.
-As part of the project, McGill conducted a series of interviews with Vermont legislators, policy makers, universal health care advocates and members of the business community to discuss the role that human rights based campaigning had on Vermont’s universal health care reform efforts and the future of universal health care in Vermont.
+The research team also included, among others, PHRGE Research Fellow Mariah McGill ’09.
 A draft report was submitted to the WHO in April, 2015.
-A final draft will be later this summer.

 - April 22, PHRGE Fellow Sara N. Kominers recently published a report on sexual violence perpetrated again women farmworkers.
 The report, which is the culmination of Kominers fellowship with Oxfam America, provides a comprehensive review of existing documentation of women farmworkers who harvest and pack agricultural goods, the factors in agriculture that heighten their risk and the challenges of finding effective solutions. (view the report)